 Omg and can we talk about the crust?
 It’s layered and flakey and just about the most perfect pie crust I can imagine.
 I used Almond Breeze Unsweetened Original almondmilk in it, which made for a great binder for the crust, and baked beautifully.

-Also!
-Huge tip: as much as warm pie is tempting, I seriously recommend allowing your pie to sit for at least 4 hours before serving.
+Don’t serve the pie warm — As much as warm pie is tempting, I seriously recommend allowing your pie to sit for at least 4 hours before serving.
 This will allow everything to thicken beautifully, and will give you a structured pie that won’t fall apart when cut into.
-Just see below for what I mean.

 For the pie crust